-When you're charged with possession of a controlled substance in Fort Lauderdale, Miami, or Palm Beach, board-certified criminal trial attorney Robert Malove will leave no stone unturned in his search for the best possible defense.
+When you're charged with possession of a controlled substance in Fort Lauderdale, Miami, or Palm Beach, board-certified drug defense attorney Robert Malove will leave no stone unturned in his search for the best possible defense.
 He'll thoroughly examine every aspect of your arrest to ensure your legal rights weren't violated and law enforcement acted within the bounds of its authority.

 We Represent Clients Charged With Any Drug Offense

 Drug charges in South Florida can range from misdemeanors to serious felonies.
-However, whether you were caught with a small bag of marijuana or a kilo of cocaine, you need a serious defense.
+However, whether you were caught with a small bag of marijuana or a kilo of cocaine, you need a serious and experienced Fort Lauderdale drug defense attorney by your side.
 We defend clients facing charges such as:

 - Possession of controlled substance.
 Any drug regulated by the government, such as prescription medications or illegal drugs, is considered a controlled substance under the law.
 This includes cocaine, fentanyl, marijuana, oxycodone, heroin, and Xanax.
 Believe it or not, you may have quite a few options when you're facing drug possession charges in Florida.
 Depending on the type of drug, your criminal history, and your history of substance abuse, the right attorney may be able to secure an outcome that protects your freedom and helps you get a fresh start.

 - Possession of a controlled substance with intent to distribute.
 The formal charge for drug dealing, this is generally a more serious offense than simple possession.
-However, there are defenses to this charge, and you deserve an attorney who will investigate the circumstances of your arrest to best resolve your case.
+However, there are defenses to this charge, and you deserve a Fort Lauderdale drug defense attorney who will investigate the circumstances of your arrest to best resolve your case.

 - Doctor shopping.
 Going to multiple doctors to obtain prescriptions for the same medication is illegal in Florida and carries stiff penalties, including up to five years in prison.
 Your medical conditions and how the police learned of your visits to different doctors are key factors in defending you against doctor shopping charges.